ploomber/contributing/contributing/process-outline.md

 For more information, see [](submitting-pr.md).
 ```

+- If you want to receive early feedback, you can opem a Draft Pull Request
-- Once you've completed the work, submit a draft pull request to the repository.
+- Once you've completed the work, clicck on "Ready to Review" and request a review
-- The pull request will include the changes you've made and any relevant
-  information or comments you want to share with your reviewer.

 ## 4. Review Process